yecrystal/StockAnalysis/README.md

-Very simple implementation of a stock analysis project using LSTM and PyTorch.
+Very simple implementation of a stock analysis project using LSTM in PyTorch.